henn-g/ParseChat/README.md

 Please list two areas of the assignment you'd like to **discuss further with your peers** during the next class (examples include better ways to implement something, how to extend your app in certain ways, etc):

-1. Had trouble getting the spacing bw the table view cells
-2. my send button gets covered up as i keep typing on the chat message field.

 ## Video Walkthrough